Skip to main content

 (A) Purpose

-This rule sets forth the process for resolution of complaints involving the programs, services, policies, or administrative practices of a county board of developmental disabilities or an entity under contract with a county board of developmental disabilities; the process for individuals to appeal adverse actions proposed or initiated by a county board of developmental disabilities; and the requirement for a county board of developmental disabilities to give notice of the process to be followed for resolution of complaints and appeals of adverse action.
+This rule sets forth the process for resolution of complaints involving the programs, services, policies, or administrative practices of a county board of developmental disabilities or a contracting entity of a county board of developmental disabilities; the process for individuals to appeal adverse actions proposed or initiated by a county board of developmental disabilities; and the requirement for a county board of developmental disabilities to give notice of the processes to be followed for resolution of complaints and appeals of adverse action.

 (B) Scope

 (1) Any individual or person, other than an employee of the county board, may file a complaint using the process set forth in this rule.
 An individual may appeal an adverse action using the process set forth in this rule.
-The process set forth in this rule shall be followed before commencing a civil action.
+All administrative remedies set forth in this rule must be exhausted before commencing a civil action.

-(b) To education services arranged by the local education agency.
-Complaints or appeals concerning such services shall follow rules adopted by the Ohio department of education.
+(a) Education services arranged by the local education agency.
+Complaints or appeals concerning such services shall follow rules adopted by the Ohio department of education and workforce.

-(d) To medicaid services including home and community-based services waiver services and targeted case management services.
+(c) Medicaid services, including home and community-based services and targeted case management.
 Complaints or appeals concerning such services shall follow rules adopted by the Ohio department of medicaid.
-The county board shall not require the use of the process set forth in this rule for issues regarding medicaid services.
+A county board shall not require the use of the process set forth in this rule for issues regarding medicaid services.

-(e) To performance of health-related activities and administration of medication by developmental disabilities personnel pursuant to the authority granted pursuant to section 5123.42 of the Revised Code or compliance with Chapter 5123:2-6 of the Administrative Code.
-Complaints or appeals concerning such matters shall be made to the department using the process established in rule 5123:2-17-01 of the Administrative Code.
+(d) Performance of health-related activities and administration of medication by developmental disabilities personnel pursuant to section 5123.42 of the Revised Code or compliance with Chapter 5123-6 of the Administrative Code.
+Complaints or appeals concerning such matters shall be made to the department using the process established in rule 5123-11-02 of the Administrative Code.

 (4) An individual receiving non-medicaid supported living services shall follow the terms of the contract of the service provider, as required by section 5126.45 of the Revised Code, prior to beginning the process for resolution of complaints or appeals of adverse action established in this rule.